-Nursing students like Morgann need to apply soon for summer work
+Nursing students like Morgann thrive, learn with summer work

 Morgann Graham began the Carle Student Nurse Internship Program last summer with little experience in healthcare.

 Graham of St. Joseph had completed clinical rotations as part of her studies at the Urbana campus of the University of Illinois at Chicago College of Nursing.
 She also once served as a teen volunteer.
 Yet she knew she had a lot to learn.